jvitor83/angular-pwa-seed/README.md

 ## Running

+You could use Angular-CLI commands to get it running on web (`ng serve`) and Cordova commands to get it running at others platforms (`cordova platform add android && cordova run android`).

+So, the steps are:
+- Compile the App `ng build`
+- Install your desired platform `cordova platform add android` _(or none in case of web only)_
+- Run your desired platform `cordova run android`

+**You could use some custom scripts:**

 | PLATFORM       | REQUIREMENTS/*GUIDE (Tools, Sdk, etc)*                                                        | INSTALL                   | RUN                     |
 |----------------|-----------------------------------------------------------------------------------------------|---------------------------|-------------------------|
 | Web            |                                                                                               |                           | `npm run start`         |